Frequently Asked Questions

-Of course, all guides are registered at the department of Economic development and tourism and are train under the Cathsette regulation as accredited mountaineering guides.
+Of course, all guides are registered at the department of Economic development and tourism and are trained under the Cathsette regulation as accredited mountaineering guides.

-Group sizes are always small with an absolute max of 8 people, although it very rarely gets to that.
-It may just yourself or a couple more travellers may join in too.
-We always acknowledge expectations and fitness levels of our clients and will never pair a group together if we don’t think it would make a good match.
+Group sizes are always small, but can reach a size of 8 people, although it very rarely gets to that.
+It may just be yourself or a couple more travellers may join in too.
+We always acknowledge the expectations and fitness levels of our clients and we will never pair a group together if we don’t think it would make an appropriate match.

 Yes booking in advance is both recommended and helpful to us.
 There is a lot of planning a preparation that goes into our guided Table Mountain hikes and giving us some time helps us to arrange your perfect hiking trip.

-Sure you can, you may eat snacks on the hike if you wish, Table Mountain’s restaurant on the top offers a wide variety of food and drinks and there is certainly something there for everybody.
+Sure you can, you may bring snacks and eat on the hike if you wish.
+Table Mountain’s restaurant on the top, offers a wide variety of food and drinks.
+There is certainly something there for everybody.